-The mountain of Hakone lies about 90 minutes by train from Tokyo, which makes it a popular day-trip or weekend getaway from the capital.
-It has had a long and illustrious tradition as a hot spring town – its name even appears in Edo-era (1603-1868) rankings of Japan’s best onsen.
+The mountain of Hakone lies about 90 minutes by train from Tokyo, which makes it a popular day trip or weekend getaway from the capital.
+It has had a long and illustrious history as a hot spring town – its name even appears in Edo-era (1603-1868) rankings of Japan’s best onsen.
 But Hakone is about much more than just bathing.
 It’s got everything from superb art museums to an active volcano – as well as a jaw-dropping view of Mt Fuji on clear days.

 Getting there: The Hakone Freepass includes unlimited rides on the Hakone Tozan Railway, the ropeway, the Lake Ashi pirate ship and all other major forms of transportation in the area.
 A two-day pass, which includes a return train ride from Shinjuku, costs ¥5,700 (¥1,500 for children).